 - Tripartite agreement:

 - a. the principal debtor and creditor,

 - b. the creditor and surety, and

-- c. the surety and principal debtor,
+- c.the surety and principal debtor,

+- Liability:

-Liability Essentials of valid contract Written form Rights against Principal Debtor
+- Essentials of valid contract:

-Rights against Creditor

-Right to give Notice

-b) Rights of Sub-rogation:

-c) Right of Indemnity:

-d) Right to get Securities:

-e) Right to ask for Relief:

-f) Right to get Securities

-g) Rights of Sub-rogation:
+- Written form.

+Rights against Principal Debtor Rights against Creditor a) Right to give Notice a) Right to get Securities b) Rights of Sub-rogation: b) Rights of Sub-rogation: c) Right of Indemnity: d) Right to get Securities: e) Right to ask for Relief:

 - 1. Define Contract of Guarantee and enumerates essentials. - 2.
 What are the rights of surety against the principal debtor? - 3.
 What are the various kinds of Guarantees? - 4.
-Distinguish between Contract of Indemnity and Guarantee

-- 5. Explain the modes of discharge of surety.

-- 6. Short Notes:

-- a.
-Rights of Surety
+Distinguish between Contract of Indemnity and Guarantee - 5.
+Explain the modes of discharge of surety. - 6.
+Short Notes: - a.
+Rights of Surety - b.

-- b.
 Extent of Surety's Liability.